Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all parameters.
-The tool description adds no extra meaning beyond the schema, meeting the baseline but not compensating with additional context.
+Schema description coverage is 100%, so the description adds no extra meaning beyond what the schema provides.
+The baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.